-For claims directed to computer-implemented inventions and business methods, where the technical aspectaspects lending technical character to that subject-matter isare so commonly well known that nobody could reasonably dispute their existence at the relevant date ("notorious knowledge" as defined in T 1411/08, reasons 4.1 and T 690/06, reasons 13), no documentary evidence as to the relevant state of the art is not required in the search report.
-Such cases, however, are exceptional. because nobody could reasonably deny that it is conventional
+For claims directed to computer-implemented inventions and business methods, where the aspects lending technical character to that subject-matter are so well known that nobody could reasonably dispute their existence at the relevant date ("notorious knowledge" as defined in T 1411/08, reasons 4.1 and T 690/06, reasons 13), no documentary evidence as to the relevant state of the art is required in the search report.
+Such cases, however, are exceptional.

 Such "notorious knowledge" is not to be confused with the skilled person's common general knowledge, which is something that generally can be reasonably questioned (T 1411/08, reasons 4.1; G‑VII, 2 and G-VII, 3.1).